What is Landing Page Tagging

 However, it is possible to automate, whilst maintaining a good level of control over your tags.
 This is where our hero Analytics 360 shines.

 A feature that saves countless hours, Analytics 360 Auto-tagging automatically adds a Display Click Identifier (dclid) parameter at the end of each URL.
 This dclid automatically appends the different parameters mentioned above (traffic source, campaigns…etc.) into the identifier.

 Auto Tagging satisfies the cliche of moving into an automated world.
 When applicable, we utilise it as best practice, freeing us to optimise campaigns further and focus on improving performance instead of spending time with manual additions.

 An added benefit of using the feature is transforming Analytics 360 as a holistic tool over all digital activities.
 This enables better data-driven attribution capabilities and wider reporting options.

 It’s important to note that the auto-tagging can also be overridden by using the Campaign Tagging Override feature, so it can be more flexible if you have specific needs.

 CM is an essential ad server when running a display campaign, especially when managing complex creative strategies.
 It is massively boosted by integrating with Analytics 360.
 The auto-tagging feature stands out as a time-saving feature in favour of granular transparency.
-It also enables the platform to have a holistic view over all activities as mentioned in this blog, providing better reporting and attribution capabilities, such as Using Programmatic Remarketing Lists in Search as mentioned in this blog.
+It also enables the platform to have a holistic view over all activities as mentioned in this blog, providing better reporting and attribution capabilities for your campaigns.

 Our Account Managers are very talented in making the most out of these tools, so feel free to contact us if you have any queries.